major/major.io/content/post/2014-08-19-audit-rhelcentos-6-security-benchmarks-ansible.md

 The entire playbook takes less than a minute to run locally on a Rackspace Performance Cloud Server.
 Your results may vary over remote ssh connections, but I was seeing the playbooks complete over ssh within three to four minutes.

-You can also review the [variables file][11] to find all the knobs you need to get more aggressive in your audits.
+You can also review the variables file to find all the knobs you need to get more aggressive in your audits.
 If you spot something potentially destructive that needs a variable added, let me know (or submit a pull request).

 ### It's open source